Nicole Thorne Rocks Bright Orange Bikini With Knotted Top

 Australian model Nicole Thorne knows how to make a swimsuit look good.
 On Monday, she took to Instagram to showcase her voluptuous chest and flat abs in a bright orange two-piece number while she spent some time outside.

 The top to Nicole’s bathing suit was unique in that it had long sleeves that fit her arms snugly.
-It also hugged her breasts, and with a wide neckline, it gave her the opportunity to showcase her bosom.
+It also hugged her breasts, and with a wide neckline it gave her the opportunity to showcase her bosom.
 The top was knotted in the center, a feature that drew the eye to her chest.

 Nicole’s bottoms were skimpy with a low-cut front.
 The sides were pulled high on her hips, calling attention to her taut tummy.